binh273/STOREFRONT-BACKEND/README.md

 ## Running the Project

+To run the project, run the following commands:

+npm run start

+## Running DB-migrete up

 To run db-migrate up , run the following commands:

 npm run db-migrateup

-To run the project, run the following commands:

-npm run start

 ## Running Tests